KrishnaswamyLab/pointcloud_scattering/README.md

 This repository contains code for _"The Manifold Scattering Transform for High-Dimensional Point Cloud Data"_ presented at the ICML 2022 Workshop on Topology, Algebra, and Geometry in Machine Learning.
 Copyright 2022 by the author(s).
 #### Abstract

-The manifold scattering transform is a deep fea- ture extractor for data defined on a Riemannian manifold.
-It is one of the first examples of extend- ing convolutional neural network-like operators to general manifolds.
+The manifold scattering transform is a deep feature extractor for data defined on a Riemannian manifold.
+It is one of the first examples of extending convolutional neural network-like operators to general manifolds.
 The initial work on this model focused primarily on its theoretical stability and invariance properties but did not provide meth-